epics-containers/epics-containers.github.io/docs/explanations/whats_in.rst

 to the beamline will not be able to run the code without getting errors.

-**TODO**: supply a demo beamline that is based purely on simulated devices so that anyone can experiment with Kubernetes for EPICS IOCs.
+**TODO**: supply a demo beamline that is based purely on simulated devices so that anyone can experiment with Kubernetes for EPICS IOCs, this will be used in the tutorials to walk through deployment.

 Production generic IOCs